nalibjchn/FaceAgingGANs/CycleGANs/README.md

     python main.py --is_train False \
 ```
 **NOTE**:
-   the test result will be saved into './test' folder.
+   The test result will be saved into './images' folder.

 ## 4. Experiment result
  - Training horsetozerbar and human faces results: